lauracrews/ice-maps-from-ship-radar/figures/README.md

-This directory contains the ice maps produced byb splicing together the geolocated data from the radar images.
+These subdirectories contain the ice maps produced by splicing together the geolocated data from the radar images.